 Subscription Revenue.
 Our subscription revenue consists of revenue from our SaaS offering, which we refer to as Confluent Cloud, and from term-based licenses and post-contract customer support, maintenance, and upgrades, referred to together as PCS, which we refer to as Confluent Platform.
-The vast majority of our revenue from Confluent Cloud for the three months ended March 31, 2024 and 2023 was based on usage-based commitments and is recognized on a usage basis, as usage represents a direct measurement of the value to the customer of the subscription transferred as of a particular date relative to the total value to be delivered over the term of the contract.
-For Confluent Platform, and our SaaS offering, which we refer to as Confluent Cloud.
-We recognize a portion of the revenue from our term-based license subscriptions at a point in time, upon delivery and transfer of control of the underlying license to the customer, which is typically the effective start date.
+The vast majority of our revenue from Confluent Cloud for the three and six months ended March 31, 2024 June 30, 2024 and 2023 was based on usage-based commitments and is recognized on a usage basis, as usage represents a direct measurement of the value to the customer of the subscription transferred as of a particular date relative to the total value to be delivered over the term of the contract.
+For Confluent Platform, we recognize a portion of the revenue from our term-based license subscriptions at a point in time, upon delivery and transfer of control of the underlying license to the customer, which is typically the effective start date.
 Revenue from PCS, which represents a substantial majority of the revenue from our term-based license subscriptions, is recognized ratably over the contract term.
-The substantial majority of our revenue from Confluent Cloud for the three and nine months ended September 30, 2023 and 2022 was based on usage-based minimum commitments and is recognized on a usage basis, as usage represents a direct measurement of the value to the customer of the subscription transferred as of a particular date relative to the total value to be delivered over the term of the contract.
 Our subscriptions primarily have terms of one to three years, and are generally non-cancelable and non-refundable.
 We also provide pay-as-you-go arrangements, which consist of month-to-month SaaS contracts.
 These arrangements have historically represented an immaterial portion of our subscription revenue.